Jonas-Ste/GAD_MBA_FC/README.md

-# Analysis Scripts and Data for Steinhäuser et al. "Functional dissection of neural connectivity in generalized anxiety disorder using Bayesian and frequentist inference"
+# Analysis Scripts and Data for Steinhäuser et al. "Functional dissection of neural connectivity in generalized anxiety disorder"
 Jonas L. Steinhäuser, Adam R. Teed, Obada Al-Zoubi, René Hurlemann, Gang Chen, Sahib S. Khalsa

 These datafiles and scripts reproduce the results reported in the main manuscript and supplement.